 Children in kindergarten and up, including middle school, typically stay with their families for at least the first part of worship until Story on the Steps (about the first 15 minutes or so into the service).
-After Story on the Steps, they will accompany our church school located in room 13 next to the nursery.
-The first Sunday of the month we have communion and children would go to either nursery or Church School at the start of worship.
+After Story on the Steps, children are invited to join in the Sunday School activity for the day.
+Sometimes, the activity is held at the table in the kids area in the Sanctuary, and sometimes we go somewhere else in the church for more space.

 What if I am visually impaired or hard of hearing?

 We have large-print bulletins to help with following along.
 If this would be helpful, let an Usher know when you arrive and they’ll get you what you need.

 There are also listening assist device headsets available.
 Let an Usher know when you arrive that you would like one and they will assist you.
 There are a few bluetooth enabled devices which some newer hearing aids can pair with as well.

 Can I take Communion?

 Of course!
 We welcome each and every person to receive communion.